 3 Ways of Cleaning

-There are 3 different ways to clean the equipment, component or utilities based on their feasibility.
-Generally, in pharmaceuticals or any other healthcare facility, the commonly practiced cleaning agents are purified water, WFI (Water For Injection), or chemical solvents.
+There are 3 different ways to clean the equipment, component or accessories.
+In pharma-related facilities, commonly used cleaning agents are purified water, WFI (Water For Injection), or chemical solvents.

 - Cleaning In Place (CIP)